-If the instance that provides a distributed transaction processing (DTP) service, for example XA_01, fails, then the service fails over in the same manner as any other service.
+If the instance that provides a DTP service, for example xA_01, fails, then the service fails over in the same manner as any other service.
 Because there is a requirement that sessions exist on exactly one instance, however, the -f (force kill) option for database sessions always applies.